"Only mystery allows us to live, only mystery"

 “Profoundly moving” Ham and High

-“A tale of persecution, flight, death, love and asylum” Observer
+“A tale of persecution, flight, death, love and asylum” The Observer

 “I find it’s made me think more deeply than most plays do” Evening Standard